 Here is a quick summary showing just how quickly these companies were able to respond to their customers through the virtual assistant.

 This is a real time example of how a Virtual Assistant can help companies in the midst of a crisis.
 These companies were able to provide their customers with answers through their preferred channel, avoid a spike in call center interactions, and do it quickly.
 Diego Ventura, CEO and Founder of noHold adds, “Avoiding or helping a customer manage a crisis is one the most important things we do.
 I’m glad we played a role in helping customers’ better deal with this issue.”

-noHold is a privately held company established in 1999 and is headquartered in Milpitas, CA, USA (Silicon Valley). noHold is the acknowledged leader in Web based Self-service solutions with a mission to deliver real answers to real questions - real fast.
-Simple to use, easy to implement and as close to human as you can get, noHold turns automated customer support into cognitive customer interaction. noHold customers include Toshiba, Lenovo, Cisco and a host of industry leaders.
+noHold is a privately held company established in 1999 and is headquartered in Milpitas, CA, USA (Silicon Valley). noHold is the acknowledged leader in Web based Self-service solutions with a mission to deliver real answers to real questions – real fast.
+Simple to use, easy to implement and as close to human as you can get, noHold turns automated customer support into cognitive customer interactions. noHold customers include Cisco, Dell, McAfee and a host of industry leaders.
 More information can be found at www.nohold.com or subscribe to noHold’s vlog to hear more from CEO, Diego Ventura.